Skip to Content

 CIRP network and homepage

-The CIRP network includes a steering committee, CIRP teams, working groups (WGs), and associate members.
-The mission of the network is to advance the practice of precision medicine by establishing and disseminating consensus-based best practices for co-clinical imaging and by developing optimized state-of-the-art quantitative imaging methodologies for disease detection, risk stratification, and therapeutic response assessment.
+The CIRP Network includes a steering committee, CIRP teams, working groups (WGs), and associate members.
+The network's mission is to advance precision medicine by establishing and disseminating consensus-based best practices for co-clinical imaging and by developing optimized state-of-the-art quantitative imaging methodologies for disease detection, risk stratification, and therapeutic response assessment.
 The WGs include Animal Models and Co-Clinical Trials (AMCT) WG, Imaging Acquisition and Data Process (IADP) WG, and Informatics and Outreach (IMOR) WG.
-CIRP invites academic investigators who are not funded by CIRP to join the network as associate members.
+CIRP invites academic investigators who CIRP does not fund to join the network as associate members.
 The associate members contribute expertise and efforts to the WGs, to expand the scientific scope of the network and help achieve a broad consensus on co-clinical imaging.

 CIRP organizes annual meetings and meeting sessions at scientific conferences or meetings by other NCI programs.
 CIRP annual meeting is open to the public with no registration fee.
-CIRPHub is a workspace for intra-network communications and scientific discussions, and a website to share publicly accessible information, news/events, and hyperlinks to individual CIRP web resource.
+CIRP has a home page at the NCI Wiki site (https://wiki.nci.nih.gov/display/NCICRIP), which is a workspace for intra-network communications and scientific discussions and a website to share publicly accessible information, news/events, and hyperlinks to individual CIRP web resource.

 Joining CIRP network as associate members

-The CIRP network invites NCI and/or NIH supported academic investigators with expertise in animal models (GEMMs or PDXs), co-clinical therapeutic trials, quantitative imaging in the preclinical and clinical settings, and informatics technology to join the CIRP network as associate members.
-For details, please see the CIRP Associate Membership Solicitation Flyer, CIRP WGs Mission statements and FAQs on NCI CIRP Associate Membership.
-As an associate member of the CIRP, you can contribute the development of a consensus on important co-clinical imaging issues, expand the scientific scope of the CIRP and accelerate the dissemination of the CIRP resources.
+The CIRP network invites NCI and NIH-supported academic investigators with expertise in animal models (GEMMs or PDXs), co-clinical therapeutic trials, quantitative imaging in the preclinical and clinical settings, and informatics technology to join the CIRP network as associate members.
+Please see the Solicit Associate Members and the mission statement of Working Groups.
+As an associate member of the CIRP, you can contribute to developing a consensus on co-clinical imaging issues, expand the scientific scope of the CIRP and accelerate the dissemination of the CIRP resources.

 Contact us: